This is the week your patterns run out of places to hide. Apply if you feel more than you dare to paint.

 Because not everyone fits the program.
 The filter works both ways.

-The process is simple: you apply, we schedule a 20-minute conversation.
-Not an interrogation -a conversation to see if the program matches where you are right now.
+You apply.
+We schedule a 20-minute conversation to see if the program matches where you are right now.
 To see if you're ready to work without instructions, to act before you think, to let your blind spots get exposed.

 If both sides say yes, you pay 30% to reserve your spot.
 The rest we work out together.